-Next generation leadership is about leading in the most turbulent of times.
-Leadership in the 21th century will be influenced by constant change, geopolitical volatility, technological disruptions, and economic and political uncertainty.
+Next generation leadership is about leading in the most turbulent of times, and successful next generation leaders will be masters of change and resilience.
+Leadership in the 21st century will be influenced by constant change, geopolitical volatility, technological disruptions, and economic and political uncertainty.
 Mastering and staying on the top of these major forces of change will be the defining characteristics of next generation leaders.

 The late professor Peter Drucker once said, “Wherever you see a successful business, someone once made a courageous decision”.
 Leadership in the next generation will be about taking not one, but many courageous decisions.
 There are important implications for next generation leaders when it comes to managing disruptions and forces of change.
 Some of these implications are:

 Leadership has significantly evolved over the last 10-15 years, in correlation with the evolving dynamics and complexity of the corporate world.
 In conjunction with our roles at work, our personal lives have also evolved.
 Leadership has a new definition and characteristic in both our personal and professional lives.

 The differences between previous and current leadership styles are stark.
 The spectrum on which different defining characteristics of leadership have evolved is broad.
 Some of the shifts below will highlight the dramatic evolution:

 The definition and yardsticks of success of next generation leaders have also evolved from what we have witnessed in the past.
 Traditional benchmarks of achieving targets and objectives are now not enough to be successful as a leader.
 If we were to closely evaluate critical factors of success among next generation leaders, they can be categorised under six broad heads:

 Purposeful: Characterised as one with unwavering focus, clear personal vision and clarity of thought

 Resilient: Effectively and efficiently manages change, always stays ahead of the curve and has a strong character

 Networks: Constantly networks, builds networks of leaders, cascades relevant messages and change